Kristin Prim

-Kristin Prim (born December 24, 1993) is an American fashion designer, visual artist, and publisher.
+Kristin Prim (born December 24, 1993) is an American entrepreneur, visual artist, and publisher.
 In 2008, she made history by becoming the youngest editor-in-chief of an internationally distributed print publication.
-Prim is currently the founder and designer of luxury lingerie house, Lenoir, as well as the publisher of The Provocateur.
-Previously, she was the editor in chief and founder of A23, The Advisor, and Prim Magazine.
+Prim is currently the founder of Uppercut, as well as the founder and publisher of Noir.
+Previously, she was the editor in chief and founder of A23, The Provocateur, and Prim Magazine.
 Prim attended Parsons School of Design, where she majored in Design and Management.